What Causes White Spots or Dots on TV Screen | Remove White Spots Manually

 Other people advise that the best solution, in this case, is to do a screen replacement.

-However, this job can be costly or also somewhat cumbersome, so it would be up to you to decide what to do.
+However, this job can be costly or somewhat cumbersome, so it would be up to you to decide what to do.

 If you decide to replace your TV screen, the best thing to do is contact your city’s manufacturer.
 Call any workshop on the brand of your TV in your town to ask for advice on the matter.
-The reason is that when you are going to replace the screen, you have to ensure the quality and origin of the replacement.
+The reason is that when you replace the screen, you have to ensure the quality and origin of the replacement.

 Once you have changed your screen, you should corroborate that there are no more spots or white dots on your TV.